Sumatra Coffee: Does it Deserve the Fame?CLICK HERE to subscribe to our weekly emails on finding and brewing amazing coffee!

 Plus, a single kilogram (~2 lb) bag of authentic Civet coffee can run you from $650 to $3000+.
 So, you’d be better off splurging on an espresso machine.

-If you’re curious to see where your taste buds stand on one of the oldest varietals of coffee available, you should definitely give Sumatra Coffee a try.
+If you’re curious to see where your taste buds stand on one of the oldest varieties of coffee available, you should definitely give Sumatra Coffee a try.
 If you’re into a clean cup with an earthy, spicy flavor profile, this might even be your new favorite.

 Also, if you aren’t interested in buying straight Sumatran, this coffee tends to work really well in high-quality blends as it offers an interestingly complex base-note for other flavors.